Maple-Dijon Almond Crusted Salmon

 - Heat oven to 425F / 218C.

 - Line sheet pan with foil and brush with some cooking oil.
 Add salmon and then divide and spoon crust onto fish.
 Bake for 12 to 16 minutes, depending on thickness of salmon and desired doneness.

 - While salmon is baking, heat a saucepan over medium high heat.
-Add frozen butternut squash, coconut milk and thyme (portion for the squash).
+Add frozen butternut squash, milk and thyme (portion for the squash).
 Saute until defrosted and softened.
 Blend with an immersion blender.
 Add maple syrup and salt.
 Season with more as needed.